andrewmmc/andrewmmc.com/content/about/index.md

 title: About
 ---

-Hi, I'm Andrew, a sofware developer based in Hong Kong.
+Hi, I'm Andrew, a software developer based in Hong Kong.

 I enjoy creating beautiful, simple and elegant things.
 I used to develop modern web applications under Agile and Waterfall methodologies with Git workflow.
 I’ve mostly worked with TypeScript, React, Node.js and PHP but also a little bit with Golang.